FIRSTRobotics/fms-manual/source/scorekeeper-reference/step-by-step/awards.rst

 Awards
 ======================

-Awards are a key component of the FIRST Robotics Competition and each event's Closing Ceremonies.
+Awards are a key component of the *FIRST*\ |reg| Robotics Competition and each event's Closing Ceremonies.
 Take care to maintain confidentiality throughout the awards processes.

 Awards Process
 ----------------